xmartlabs/javascript-plugin/README.md

 ## Running the server

-First ensure you have installed all the requirements listed in the previous section.
+First, ensure you have installed all the requirements listed in the previous section.
 Then, run the following commands

 ```shell